Sir William Johnson, 1st Baronet: French and Indian War

 In June 1753, Hendrick Theyanoguin and a delegation of Mohawk traveled to New York City, where they announced to Governor Clinton that the Covenant Chain—the diplomatic relationship between the British and the Iroquois—was broken.
 The British government ordered Clinton to convene the Albany Congress of 1754 to repair the Covenant Chain.
 At the Congress, the Mohawk insisted that the alliance would be restored only if Johnson were reinstated as their agent.

 Johnson's reinstatement as Indian agent came the following year, just as the French and Indian War, the North American theater of the Seven Years' War, was escalating.
-In 1755, Major General Edward Braddock, sent to North America to direct the British war effort, appointed Johnson as his agent to the Iroquois.
+In 1755, Major General Edward Braddock, sent to North America to direct the British war effort, turned to Johnson for assistance in obtaining Native scouts.
 Although Johnson had little military experience, he was commissioned as a major general and instructed to lead an expedition against the French fort at Crown Point.
-His troops were provincial soldiers paid for by the colonies, and not regular soldiers of the British Army, which meant that he had to deal with six different colonial governments while organizing the expedition.
+His troops were provincial soldiers paid for by the colonies, rather than regular soldiers of the British Army, which meant that he had to deal with six different colonial governments while organizing the expedition.

-Johnson initially had nearly 5,000 colonials at his command, but General William Shirley, the governor of Massachusetts commissioned to lead a simultaneous expedition to Fort Niagara, shifted some of Johnson's men and resources to his own campaign against the French post.
 Tensions escalated as the two generals worked against each other in recruiting Native allies.
 The dispute was complicated by the unusual command structure: as Braddock's second-in-command, General Shirley was Johnson's superior officer, but when it came to Indian affairs, Johnson was theoretically in charge.
 In time, Shirley would blame the failure of his expedition on Johnson's refusal to provide him with adequate Indian support.
-According to the Johnson biographer Milton Hamilton, historians usually portrayed Johnson as acting unreasonably in the controversy with Shirley, but Hamilton argued that Johnson was reacting to Shirley's clumsy Indian diplomacy, which harmed the British relationship with the Six Nations.
+According to the Johnson biographer Milton Hamilton, historians usually portrayed Johnson as acting unreasonably in the controversy with Shirley, but Hamilton argued that Johnson was simply reacting to Shirley's clumsy Indian diplomacy, which harmed the British relationship with the Six Nations.